AI Security Guide

 5.1 Threat Model: Attacker Knowledge and Goals

-The nature and feasibility of an adversarial attack depend heavily on the attacker's level of knowledge about the target model.
+The nature and feasibility of adversarial attacks depend heavily on attacker knowledge about the target model.

-The attacker's goal can range from a targeted attack, which aims to cause a specific, desired misclassification (e.g., making a malware detector classify a specific virus as benign), to an indiscriminate attack, which simply aims to degrade the model's overall performance and cause general disruption.
+The attacker's goal can range from a targeted attack aiming to cause specific, desired misclassification (making a malware detector classify a virus as benign) to an indiscriminate attack simply aiming to degrade overall model performance and cause general disruption.

 5.2 Evasion Attacks: Fooling the Model at Inference Time

-Real-World Examples demonstrate that the feasibility of evasion attacks extends across numerous high-stakes domains with concerning implications for system security:
+Real-World Examples demonstrate evasion attack feasibility across numerous high-stakes domains with concerning security implications:

 5.3 Data Poisoning and Backdoor Attacks